outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 ```

 1. When we run an image, a container is created.
+2. With `-d` option, containers run in in background mode and terminal is released immediately, otherwise in foreground mode.
-2. `-i --rm` runs interactively and automatically remove the container when it exits.
+3. `-i` keeps STDIN open even if not attached and runs the container interactively. `--rm` automatically remove the container when it exits.
-3. `-t` allocates a pseudo-TTY.
+4. `-t` allocates a pseudo-TTY connected to the container's STDIN.
-4. `-w` lets the COMMAND (i.e. *bash*) be executed inside the given directory (created on demand).
+5. `-w` lets the COMMAND (i.e. *bash*) be executed inside the given directory (created on demand).
-5. `-u --user` runs the image as a non-root user.
+6. `-u, --user` runs the image as a non-root user.
 Attention that, the username is that within the container.
 So the image creator should create that name in Dockerfile.
+7. *bash* overrides CMD instruction by Dockerfile.

 # Data Share